mdfarragher/DSC-FS/LoadingData/CaliforniaHousing/README.md

 We will use these types in the next code snippet.

-Now scroll down to the bottom of the **main** function and add the following code after pipeline step 1:
+Now scroll down to the bottom of the **main** function and add the following code just before the final line that retuns a zero return value:

 ```fsharp
 // step 2: bin the longitude